AJ Clementine

-Avery Jae Clementine, known professionally as AJ Clementine, is an Australian model, social media content creator, transgender activist, and writer.
+Avery Jae "AJ" Clementine (born 14 March 1996) is a Filipino-Australian model, actress, social media content creator, transgender rights activist, and writer.
 She is the first transgender person to model for the Australian clothing manufacturer Bonds, and made her runway debut in 2021 at Melbourne Fashion Week.
 In 2022, she authored the memoir Girl, Transcending: Becoming the woman I was born to be.

 Early life and transition

 Clementine grew up with her mother and stepfather and her brother, Dane, and half-siblings Kiana and Sean.
 She also has a half-sister, Kali, from her biological father's second marriage.
-She is of Filipino descent through her mother, who immigrated to Australia from the Philippines.
+She is of Filipina descent through her mother, who immigrated to Australia from the Philippines.

-Clementine, who was assigned male at birth, began socially transitioning into a woman at the age of eighteen.
-She underwent gender affirmation surgery at the age of twenty-two.
+Clementine, who was assigned male at birth but found out later in life she was born intersex, began socially transitioning into a woman at the age of sixteen.
+She underwent gender affirmation surgery at the age of 22.

 Career

-Clementine is represented by the talent agency Precision MGMT.
+Clementine uses the stage name AJ Clementine on her social media platforms, including YouTube, TikTok, and Instagram.
+She is represented by the talent agency Precision MGMT.

 In 2020, she was a featured model as part of a partnership between Instagram and Sydney Gay and Lesbian Mardi Gras.
 Later that year, Clementine walked the runway at the Priceline Pharmacy for Virgin Australia Melbourne Fashion Festival and became the first transgender model for the Australian clothing manufacturer Bonds.
-Also in 2020, Clementine became an ambassador for the Australian youth organization Minus18 and released her own eyeshadow palette as part of a collaboration with Australis Cosmentics.
+Also in 2020, Clementine became an ambassador for the Australian youth organisation Minus18 and released her own eyeshadow palette as part of a collaboration with Australis Cosmentics.

 In 2021, she had brand partnerships with MECCA Australia, L'Oréal, Pandora, and The Walt Disney Company.
+In that year, she amassed 1.5 million followers on TikTok.